vokegpu/.github/profile/README.md

 🐮💕🐈

-In memories of all my children, and specially:
+In memories of all my children (🐈, 🐶), and specially:
-- Astah.
+🖤 Astah 🐈‍⬛.

 @vokegpu